makersacademy/takeaway-challenge/README.md

 `2.5.0 :009 > order.choose("Roasted Vegetable")
  => ["Chorizo", "Roasted Vegetable"]`

-6. Confirm your order using confirm_order method.
-Here you will need to pass in the notification channel that you would like to use to notify the customer of their order.
-They dhould get a confirmation message with the total due and what they have ordered, as well as the notification
+5. Confirm your order using confirm_order method.
+They should get a confirmation message with the total due and what they have ordered, as well as the notification

-`2.5.0 :010 > order.confirm_order(notification)`
+`2.5.0 :010 > order.confirm_order

 ### File Manifest:
 The main files that you will need the items in the 'lib' folder.
 This includes: